 - Be moderate: too much alcohol will upset your health, studies, and bank balance!

-Other useful health and wellbeing links
+Other useful health related information

 - Student Health - contains information on all aspects of health and disease.